Ruby Local Method map Shortcut

 About Seth

-Seth Vargo is an engineer at Google.
+Seth Vargo is a Distinguished Software Engineer at Google.
 Previously he worked at HashiCorp, Chef Software, CustomInk, and some Pittsburgh-based startups.
 He is the author of Learning Chef and is passionate about reducing inequality in technology.
 When he is not writing, working on open source, teaching, or speaking at conferences, Seth advises non-profits.